zerasul/mdbook_en/14sound/sound.md

 * FM and PSG adjustable volume.
 * 3 PCM channels for 8 bits.

-You can find more information about the XGM2 driver on Stef's Patreon.
+You can find more information about the XGM2 at the SGDK 2.00 Documentation.

 ## Music and Sound Creation